We establish thriving growth mindset cultures that drive higher performance in individuals, teams and organisations.

 In this article, we explore what happens when leaders lack trust in each other or in the most senior person in the team, and we share some techniques for building trust and psychological safety in leadership teams.

-Psychological safety in leadership refers to a team climate characterised by interpersonal trust and mutual respect in which people are comfortable being themselves[2].
 When people feel that they can speak up, share ideas, and ask questions openly, they are better able to deal with conflict and they collaborate more effectively.

 Research identifies several elements of trust that are critical for positive interpersonal relationships and effective collaboration in organisations[3]: